-A 'slow food' approach to homemade apple butter.
-In this recipe, the apple butter is naturally sweetened with apple cider, is dotted with a little butter for richness, and spends a long (loooong!) time in the oven or in a slow cooker.
+So get out the butter and put away the sugar, we're going to make apple butter, real apple butter, the "slow food" approach to homemade apple butter.
+In this recipe, the apple butter is naturally sweetened with apple cider, dotted with a little butter for richness and spends a long (loooong!) time in the oven or in a slow cooker.

 My two burning questions about apple butter.

-First, why doesn’t apple butter include -- um, well, you know -- butter?
+First, why doesn’t apple butter call for – um, well, you know – butter?
 My recipe does, just a touch, which gives this lovely butterscotch-colored apple sauce, an unctuous mouth feel.
 After several hours in the oven at low temperature, it’s so smooth, so creamy, it’s on the verge of something akin to custard, albeit it egg-free, cream-free and sugar-free.

 Second, why do apple butter recipes include, without fail, cups and cups and cups of sugar, which turns already-sweet apples into, well, just a sugar-sweet apple mess?